jrief/django-formset/docs/source/model-collections.rst

 primary key.
 During submission, we therefore must find the link between instances of type ``Department`` to its ``Company``, or between instances of type ``Team`` to their ``Department``.
-Forms which have been added using the buttons "Add Team" or "Add Department" have an empty ``id`` field, because for ovious reasons, no primary key yet exists.
+Forms which have been added using the buttons "Add Team" or "Add Department" have an empty ``id`` field, because for obvious reasons, no primary key yet exists.
 For this to work we therefore have to implement a custom method ``retrieve_instance(data)``.
 This method is responsible to retrieve the wanted instance from the database, or if that hidden field is empty, must create an unsaved empty model instance.
 Forms which have been deleted using the trash symbol on the upper right corner of